Religion and Charter Schools

-In April 2008, the MN Association of Charter Schools Board of Directors approved a Policy Statement on Public Charter Schools & Religion, which clearly laid out our expectations for charter schools relative to the establishment clause of the first amendment.
+The MN Association of Charter Schools Board of Directors' Policy Statement on Public Charter Schools & Religion clearly lays out our expectations for charter schools relative to the establishment clause of the first amendment.

 Resource Documents from the First Amendment Center

 We urge every charter school board and every school director to put the topic of religion and public schools on the agenda of board meetings and faculty meetings, and to utilize these documents and resources as the basis of educating your school community.